 The fact that this plugin uses Block Editor (instead of its custom UI) for creating fields gives it many advantages, one of which is that you can mix form blocks with other ones, such as social login, add dynamic data activated by JetEngine, etc.

 Price: free.
-It has premium add-ons that cost $39/year for the bundle.
+It has premium add-ons that cost $49/year per item.

 NOTE